The Moon Dictionary

 Tidal Locking

 This is why the Moon always shows the same face to Earth.
+It results from tidal friction over billions of years slowing the Moon’s original spin until it synchronised with its orbit.

 Total Eclipse